Glide Year Opportunities

 Numerous Princeton students work with the Office of Fellowship Advising to secure funds to pursue postgraduate academic and research endeavors.
-Director of Fellowship Advising Dr. Deirdre Moloney is available to advise Princeton students about fellowship opportunities and to assist with the application process.
-To make an advising appointment, visit Dr. Moloney's WASS calendar, call 8-1998, or stop by the OIP office at 36 University Place, Suite 350 (third floor of the U-Store Building).
+In recent years, pre-med students have been awarded the Rhodes, Sachs, Fulbright, Gates Cambridge, Dale, Labouisse, ReachOut, Churchill, and Whitaker fellowships.
+Director of Fellowship Advising Dr. Deirdre Moloney and Assistant Director Hanna Lee are available to advise Princeton students about fellowship opportunities and to assist with the application process.
+To make an advising appointment, use the WASS calendar, call 8-1998, or stop by the OIP office at 36 University Place, Suite 350 (third floor of the U-Store Building).

 Princeton Project 55 Fellowship

 The Princeton AlumniCorps Project 55 Fellowship Program provides recent Princeton graduates with formative experiences working in the public interest.
 While some fellowship placements are directly clinical, all of the placements will provide fellows with a greater awareness of critical social issues, and an opportunity to develop life and leadership skills while acting in the service of others.

 Princeton in Africa - Asia - Latin America

 Members make a year-long, full-time commitment to serve on a specific project at a nonprofit organization or public agency.
 They focus their efforts to build the organizational, administrative, and financial capacity of organizations that fight illiteracy, improve health services, foster economic development, and otherwise assist low-income communities.
 Applications are accepted and evaluated year round.
 Interested candidates must complete an on-line application through the Americorps VISTA website.